YOU MAY NOT HAVE TO APPEAR IN COURT! // CALL US ANY TIME // LOCATED DIRECTLY ACROSS FROM VISTA COURTHOUSE

 Petty theft, Retail fraud and Shoplifting are generally misdemeanors but still can have serious consequences.
 Many people simply walk into court and have no idea the serious impact a theft offense can have on them.
 A theft offense is not good on your record and will negatively impact any background check and can affect occupational licenses, careers, security clearances, immigration status and your credibility in any proceeding.

-Located for over 40 years across from Vista Courts, we have worked on a daily basis with judges, prosecutors, law enforcement, probation officers and court personnel and can help you achieve the best resolution in your case.
+Located for over 40 years across from Vista Courts, we have worked on a daily basis with judges, prosecutors, law enforcement, probation officers and court personnel.
+We can give you a realistic appraisal of your case and help you achieve the best resolution.

 Attorneys Nicholas Christoph and William Christoph, servicing Vista and surrounding areas, will defend you and use other factors to mitigate or reduce the charge and punishment even if there are no viable defenses.
-The Christophs are there to protect you and your best interests, both now and in the future.
+The Christophs are there to protect you and your best interests, and help you get the best resolution possible in your case.
+Listed in San Diego Magazine “Top Lawyers”, former USMC Captain, highest rating in legal ability and ethical standards with over 150 Google 5-Star client ratings.

 Call for a free consultation with our Vista theft attorneys: 760-941-5720.